• Skip to main content

 Home » Bread

-Published Oct 3, 2022 (Updated Jul 12, 2023) by Heather Bilyeu
+Published Oct 3, 2022 (Updated Mar 4, 2025) by Heather Bilyeu

 Oven-Baked Cast Iron Skillet Buttermilk Biscuits

-Leave a review
+Leave a Review

 This post may contain affiliate links

 Homemade buttermilk biscuits baked in a cast iron skillet are a staple of Southern cooking.
-In just 35 minutes, you’ll have warm, tender, and perfectly flaky biscuits ready to serve with a generous dollop of honey butter.
-Visual guidance provided for assembling the biscuit dough before baking!
+In just 35 minutes, you’ll have warm, tender, and perfectly flaky biscuits ready to serve with a generous dollop of butter.
+Visual guidance is provided for assembling the biscuit dough before baking!

 A biscuit spilt in half with a butter pad n one side.
 Biscuit cutters, a knife, and a cast iron skillet of biscuits in the background.